CoolProp/CoolProp/Web/coolprop/LowLevelAPI.rst

 It is possible to get the partial derivatives in a very computationally efficient manner using the low-level interface, using something like (python here):

+For more information, see the docs: :cpapi:`CoolProp::AbstractState::first_partial_deriv` and :cpapi:`CoolProp::AbstractState::second_partial_deriv`

 .. ipython::

     In [1]: import CoolProp